sthiele/sthiele/content/pages/about.md

 ## Sven Thiele

-I am an researcher and informatician, living in Germany, interested in nature, technology, formal systems, the history of science.
+I am a researcher and informatician, living in Germany, interested in nature, technology, formal systems, the history of science.

 ● [CV](/cv) \
 ● [Publications](/publications) \